4 Side Hustles That Can Make You a Full-Time Income

 However, you don’t have to be the star of the show to take advantage of social media’s potential.
 For example, you could work behind the scenes as a videographer or editor.
 Not only do you have the opportunity to improve on your skills, but you’ll also be building your portfolio and ideally making some income on the side.

 3. Airbnb Hosting

 Of course, as a student, it’s unlikely that you have a spare property that you can turn into an Airbnb.
-However, if you have a spare room, even if you live with your parents, you could potentially list it on Airbnb.
+However, if you have a spare room, even if you live with your parents (with their express permission), you could potentially list it on Airbnb.
 The steps involved with running an Airbnb are relatively simple.
 However, it will take time to set up and to maintain.

 Make sure to keep the interior design neutral but unique enough to attract guests.
 It’s important to take high-quality photos and to write an engaging description that points out your space’s unique characteristics.
 Though you might not be making a tonne to start off with, there is definitely the potential to grow your income.

 Dropshipping involves setting up an online store but allowing the manufacturer to carry inventory and ship products.
 You might open a store on Shopify, eBay or other similar platforms.
 Then, you can set up automatic systems so that orders are sent to the manufacturer when someone makes a purchase on your store.

 If you have a marketing background, this could be a money maker for you.
 However, there are a lot of risks involved.
 Plus, you’ll be giving away control, making it hard to maintain quality.
 Research is essential to keep up with the latest dropshipping techniques and expectations!

 Side hustles definitely have the potential to make you a full-time income in the long run and they can also be a fun side project to keep alive while you’re studying.
 You have the chance to build your skills and to give some more weight to your resume.
 Everything can be seen as a learning experience, and making a little bit of extra money on the side, doesn’t seem like such a bad thing.